Věra Chytilová: Career

-Chytilová informed the festival that the only non-censored prints of the film could be found in Paris and Brussels.
-She also informed the festival that her government would not allow her to attend the festival, nor were they allowing her to direct films.
-The festival then began to apply international pressure upon the Czechoslovakian government by petitioning on Chytilová's behalf.
-In accordance with this international pressure, Chytilová wrote a letter directly to President Gustáv Husák detailing her career and her personal beliefs in socialism.
+As a result, the festival began applying international pressure on the Czechoslovak government by petitioning on Chytilová's behalf.
+With this pressure, Chytilová wrote a letter directly to President Gustáv Husák detailing her career and personal belief in socialism.

-Due to the success of the international pressure, and Chytilová's personal appeal to President Husak, Chytilová began production of Hra o jablko (The Apple Game, 1976).
-The Apple Game was completed and then was screened at the Karlovy Vary International Film Festival, and won the Silver Hugo and the Chicago International Film Festival.
+Due to the success of the pressure campaign and Chytilová's appeal to President Husak, Chytilová began production of Hra o jablko (The Apple Game, 1976).
+The Apple Game was completed and subsequently screened at the Karlovy Vary International Film Festival and the Chicago International Film Festival, where it won the Silver Hugo.

-After the release of The Apple Game Chytilová was allowed to continue making films, but was continually met with controversy and heavy censorship by the Czechoslovak government.
+After the release of The Apple Game, Chytilová was allowed to continue making films but was continually met with controversy and heavy censorship by the Czechoslovak government.
 Věra Chytilová's last film was released in 2006, and she taught directing at FAMU.